Heap Destination

 Click Enable Destination.

-When you’re done setting up your destination, you can go to the Actions tab to see how we map source events to your destination.
+When you’re done setting up your integration, you can go to the Actions tab to see how we map incoming data to your outbound integration.

 Action | Default Trigger | Description |